allanbradl/ServerMods/other/README.md

 ### EmuTarkov-HardcoreMode
-**/!\ This mod is only supported for R23 version and not any R22 version.**

 Carefully read the mod readme when you're setting it up

-This mod make the game more hardcore by removing every items you get when wiping and removing the flea market.
+This mod make the game more hardcore by removing all traders, removes the ability to insure and repair, disables the flea market, and the starting profile has nothing